 “The proposal to redevelop the unique building was overwhelmingly rejected in March 2020, by Stevenage Borough Council’s Planning and Development Committee.
 The Committee raised concerns that the proposed development would be out of character for the area and could impact on local infrastructure.
 We have worked hard to defend this decision, including through a successful legal challenge in 2021 that led to this new Planning Inquiry.

 “I firmly believe that planning decisions should always sit with the elected Members of local councils, who are guided by national and local policies, and are accountable to local communities.
 We will review the Planning Inspector’s decision in detail and consider what steps to take next.

 “The Icon building is in the heart of our town, a well-known landmark with a proud history and vibrant design.
 There is a great deal of affection for the Icon and I will continue to make the case to the owners of the building that there is great need for a bright, iconic future for the site that we can all be proud of in our town.”

 In 2019, Stevenage Borough Council received an application for planning permission for the demolition of the existing Icon office building and for the development of seven apartment buildings comprising 576 flats, together with associated parking, open space, landscaping and infrastructure.

-This application was considered by the Stevenage Borough Planning and Development Committee on 3 March, 2020.
+This application was considered by the Stevenage Borough Planning and Development Committee in March 2020.
 The Committee refused permission for the development, giving the following reasons for refusal:

 - The proposed development by virtue of its height, design and appearance would result in an incongruous form of development which would be harmful to the visual amenities of the area.